Kil'ayim (prohibition): Specific permitted and forbidden species

 The first chapter of Mishnah Kil'ayim permits the growing together of certain plants, although the members of each pair belong to two different kinds.
-An example of which are certain species of Graminae, or the grass family.
-Wheat and tares belong to different genera (Triticum and Lolium, respectively), but they resemble each other in both their seeds and their leaves.
+An example is certain species of Poaceae (the grass family).
+Wheat and tares belong to different genera (Triticum and Lolium, respectively), but resemble each other in both their seeds and their leaves.
 Tares are often found growing in wheat fields.
-Its seeds may germinate even several years after having been planted, so that its growth could not always be prevented.
+Its seeds may germinate several years after being planted so that its growth could not always be prevented.
 This argument has been used to explain why it was not prohibited to have wheat and tares growing together in the same field.

-The rabbinic treatise develops the principle that a planter should not only be concerned with the mixing together of different classes of items (a thing generally forbidden), but also with the appearance of such intermixing, such that if the two kinds are similar in appearance, although of different genera, this can, at times, be tolerated.
+The rabbinic treatise develops the principle that a planter should not only be concerned with the mixing together of different classes of items but also with the appearance of such intermixing, such that if the two kinds are similar in appearance but different genera, this can, at times, be tolerated.